mekha03/HackEDBeta-2022/README.md

 Project Name: Engineering Run
 Team Name: Syntax Error
-Team Members: Mekha George, Palak Sharma, Vallari Tanjore
+Team Members: Mekha George, Palak Sharma, Vallari Tanjore, Esha Bhantooa

 Project Description:
   --> This is a simple 'Runner'-style game.
 You use the spacebar to jump,